nicklockwood/Expression/README.md

 ## Symbols

-In addition to adding support for string literals, AnyExpression extends Expression's standard library with some additional symbols for dealing with Optionals and null values:
+In addition to adding support for string literals, `AnyExpression` extends `Expression`'s standard library with some additional symbols for dealing with Optionals and null values:

 * `nil` - the null literal
 * `??` - the null coalescing operator